s3ql/s3ql/rst/durability.rst

 Rules in a Nutshell
 ===================

-To avoid loosing your data, obey the following rules.
+To avoid losing your data, obey the following rules:

 #.
 Know what durability you can expect from your chosen storage
    service.
 The durability describes how likely it is that a stored